-"Ramble out yonder and explore the forest, climb the mountains, bag of the peaks, run the rivers, breathe deep of that sweet yet lucid air" Edward Abbey, from my daughter's JI birthday card to this writer dated May 5, 2013.
+"Ramble out yonder and explore the forest, climb the mountains, bag of the peaks, run the rivers, breathe deep of that sweet yet lucid air."
+Edward Abbey

-Transplanted Florida Crackers and Louisiana Cajuns make their way to Alaska over a couple of three, four, five or more years exploring as much single track, ATV and jeep roads as possible.
-So much to ride…so little time…
+Transplanted Florida Crackers and Louisiana Cajuns make their way to Alaska over a couple of three, four, five or more years exploring as much single track, ATV and jeep roads as possible and minimizing pavement.
+So much dirt to ride…so little time…

 The completed legs and future planned legs are as follows (click hyperlink for RR, pics, etc.) along with those who came along: